 While it may seem harmless to just wait longer, having a retained placenta can keep the uterus from contracting down.
 This can lead to excessive bleeding and possibly a postpartum hemorrhage.
 Because of this, once a retained placenta is diagnosed, steps must be taken to remove it promptly.

 The first step that is usually taken is an attempt to remove the placenta manually.
 This means the obstetric provider will place his or her hand into the uterus and try to manually separate the placenta from the wall of the uterus to pull it out.
-This can often only be done if pain medications (such as an epidural or intravenous medications) are used.
+This can often only be done if pain medications (such as an epidural or intravenous medication) are used.

 If this is not successful, a trip to the operating room is usually necessary.
 Here a spinal or epidural can be placed, and the patient can be more closely monitored.
 An ultrasound may be done in the operating room to help figure out why it might not be detaching.
 Another effort at manual removal may be tried, or an instrument may be used to “scrape off” the placenta from the wall of the uterus.